PrismarineJS/prismarine-item/README.md

 #### item.stackId

-The stack ID of the item.
+The stack ID of the item, if the version supports Stack IDs.

 #### item.name